wedwedweddings/client-side/README.md

 ## 🎓 Tech

-This website is a SPA built with Vue, using the pre-rendering strategy and stylized with Ant Design Vue.
+This website is a SPA built with Vue and stylized with Ant Design Vue.

 ## 📚 Web Pages